Werner Drechsler

 On 12 March 1944 Drechsler was transferred to a different POW camp in Arizona which was filled mainly with other submariners of the Kriegsmarine.
 This transfer took place even though Drechsler was supposed to be kept segregated from other naval prisoners, particularly his former crewmates on the ''U-118'', who were aware of Drechsler's spying activities.
 Drechsler's transfer to Arizona quickly had fatal results: some members of the ''U-118'' were confined at the camp and they immediately recognised their former crewmate.
 Word of Drechsler's undercover activities spread rapidly through the camp, and a kangaroo court was convened while Drechsler was asleep.
 The other prisoners eventually decided it was necessary to kill Drechsler to ensure he could no longer spy upon them, and also to act as a deterrent for any other POWs who might consider collaborating with the enemy.
 The next morning, Drechsler was found hanging in the shower room.

-Seven men (Helmut Fischer, Fritz Franke, Günter Külsen, Heinrich Ludwig, Bernhard Reyak, Otto Stengel and Rolf Wizny) were tried by a general court-martial and executed for the beating and hanging of Drechsler.
-In the last mass execution in the United States, the men were all hanged on 25 August 1945 at Fort Leavenworth, Kansas.
+Unlike in many similar cases, Drechsler's murder was solved.
+Seven men (Helmut Fischer, Fritz Franke, Günter Külsen, Heinrich Ludwig, Bernhard Reyak, Otto Stengel and Rolf Wizny) were tried by a general court-martial, found guilty of premeditated murder for the beating and hanging of Drechsler, and sentenced to death.
+They were all executed by hanging by on 25 August 1945 at the United States Disciplinary Barracks in Fort Leavenworth, Kansas.

-A review board had recommended that two other German POWs, Siegfried Elser and Friedrich Murza, face charges as accessories before the fact to Drechsler's murder.
-However, they never stood trial.
+A review board had recommended that two other German POWs, Siegfried Elser and Friedrich Murza, who had been involved in the initial planning of the attack against Drechsler, but chose not to participate, face charges as accessories before the fact to Drechsler's murder.
+However, they were never tried.
 Provided by Wikipedia

 1